mshroyer/coursepointer/docs/point_types.md

 | Segment End       | ![Segment End](img/rwgps-segment-end.png)             | `segment_end`       | `generic`     | `generic`     |
 | Control           | ![Control](img/rwgps-control.png)                     | `control`           | `checkpoint`  | `checkpoint`  |

-The full set of course point types used by Ride with GPS in FIT exports is:
+The full set of course point types used by Ride with GPS in FIT exports of custom POIs and Waypoints (setting aside cues) is then:

 - `generic`
 - `summit`